20 Best Trap Workout and Exercises for Mass and Strength

 How To Do

-3. Now use the back and raise the dumbbell until it touches the abdominal region.
+3. Use the back and raise the dumbbell until it touches the abdominal region.

-4. Slowly lower the dumbbell, keeping it in control to the starting position.
+4. Slowly lower the dumbbell, keeping it in control of the starting position.

 Tips